Invisible millions pay price of statelessness

 In many cases groups failed to be included when their countries became independent or drew up a new constitution.
 Many Kuwaiti bedouns fell through the cracks when the country became independent in 1961, and the Roma in Europe have faced major problems in obtaining citizenship in the new countries that emerged after the break-up of Yugoslavia and Czechoslovakia.

 Manly said the UNHCR is closely watching the succession of South Sudan.
-It is also scrutinizing the drafting of Nepal's new constitution amid fears millions could end up stateless.
+It is also scrutinising the drafting of Nepal's new constitution amid fears millions could end up stateless.

 A major factor behind statelessness is often racial or ethnic discrimination.
-Syria, for example, denationalized many Kurds in 1962 and Mauritania expelled around 75,000 Black Mauritanians in 1989.
+Syria, for example, denationalised many Kurds in 1962 and Mauritania expelled around 75,000 Black Mauritanians in 1989.

 Stateless people are vulnerable to exploitation, including slavery and prostitution, and risk arbitrary detention.
 Their lack of identity can make accessing legal help impossible -- no one knows how many stateless people are locked up worldwide.